Make rich, flaky homemade cream scones using a simple ratio, then get creative with your mix-ins and flavors…perfect for your High Tea tradition!

 - 1/2 cup heavy cream, (4 oz, 113g)

 - extra cream for brushing on top

 - In a large bowl, combine the flour, baking powder, salt, and sugar.
 Add butter and mix using a pastry cutter, two forks, or even your hands, until coarse, pea-sized crumbs appear.

 - Turn dough out onto a lightly floured surface and push together into a rough ball.
-Knead a few times to combine (if you’re adding any mix-ins to the dough, here’s when you’d add them in).
-Gather the dough, and flatten into a disc or a rectangle about 1″ high, cover with plastic wrap, and refrigerate at least 20 minutes or up to overnight.
+Knead a few times to combine (if you're adding any mix-ins to the dough, here's when you'd add them in).
+Gather the dough, and flatten into a disc or a rectangle about 1-inch high.
+Use a bench scraper to release the disc from the mat.
+Cover with plastic wrap, and refrigerate at least 20 minutes or up to overnight.

-- Once the dough is chilled, cut the disc into wedges or the rectangle into squares (if cutting the rectangle into squares, trim the outside edges of the dough first so that the scones can rise evenly).
+- Once the dough is chilled, cut the disc into wedges or the rectangle into squares using the bench scraper.
+If cutting the rectangle into squares, trim the outside edges of the dough first so that the scones can rise evenly.
 Alternatively, use a biscuit cutter to cut out shapes (gather and cut the leftover dough again as needed, but hopefully not more than 2 times).

 - Cool on pan for 2 minutes, then move to a cooling rack.
-Drizzle icing (if using) on top while the scoes are cooling.
+Drizzle icing (if using) on top while the scones are cooling.
 Let the icing set.